Mount Gahinga Lodge, Mgahinga Gorilla National Park

 Mt.
 Sabinyo (3,634m) is the second toughest of the three volcanoes.
 The reward for the steep climb is a chance to summit three countries simultaneously: Uganda, Rwanda and the DR Congo meet on the peak.
 This is a round trip of 9 hours.

 Mt.
-Muhuvura (4,127m).
-Climbing the distinct cone shape of ‘the Guide’ is the most demanding.
-Although not technically demanding, it can nevertheless be tough, sometimes cold and muddy.
+Muhabura (4,127m) is also known as Mount Muhavura.
+Climbing the distinct cone shape of ‘the Guide,’ as it is known locally, is the most demanding.
+Although not a ‘technical’ climb, it can nevertheless be tough, sometimes cold and muddy.
 The round hike takes between eight and 10 hours but the ascent is well worth it, for the dramatic changes in vegetation, a chance to swim in a crater lake and breathtaking views as far north as the Rwenzori Mountains.

 UPDATE 2017: Gorilla trekking in Mgahinga.
 According to the Uganda Wildlife Authority, the Nyakagezi habituated gorilla family is one is Uganda’s most entertaining families!
 They also have five Silverbacks!
 Although at one point they frequently sauntered across the border, they have been permanent residents of Uganda’s forests for three years now.
 Where once we were hesitant to recommend gorilla tracking here, because we did not want anyone to be disappointed if the gorillas had absented themselves, we now heartily recommend it.
 News hasn’t spread yet so you are likely to have an intimate gorilla tracking experience with few other tourists.
 Unlike gorilla trekking in the rest of Uganda or Rwanda (that requires bookings several months in advance), gorilla trekking in Mgahinga can often be booked at the last-minute.
 If you are interested in tracking the gorillas in Mgahinga, contact the Muzungu or the Uganda Wildlife Authority.